 The Ministry of Agriculture is responsible for administering and enforcing BC's Fish and Seafood Act (FSA) and the Fish and Seafood Licensing Regulation (FSLR).
-The primary objective of this regulatory framework is to ensure safe fish, seafood and aquatic plants for the public's consumption.
+The primary objective of this regulatory framework is to ensure safe fish, seafood and aquatic plants for British Columbians' consumption.